brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 In GraphQL, all you need is to change the query to say what fields you need.

 > This is a query to the posts field in the query namespace.
-It defines the *userId* argument and also defines the fields it will need: *id* and *title*:
+It defines the *userId* argument and also defines the fields it will need: *id* and *title*

 ```graphql
 query UserPosts{